Vishing

 What You'll Learn in Vishing

 This training simulates a real-world vishing attack where an attacker uses an AI-generated voice filter to impersonate a trusted colleague.
-Alice works at Nexlify Solutions and is currently leading a high-profile project for one of their major clients, SecureTech Corp.
-It's a busy Tuesday afternoon when her phone rings.
+It's a busy Tuesday afternoon when Alice's phone rings.
 The caller ID shows 'Mike Stevens - Ext.
 4247'.
 Alice knows Mike; he's a really friendly guy from the Infrastructure team.
-Alice recognizes this as Mike's usual number and answers the call promptly.
+She recognizes this as Mike's usual number and answers the call promptly.

 Unbeknownst to Alice, Bob has been researching Nexlify Solutions and their client SecureTech for weeks.
 He gathered information about the company structure, employee names, and internal systems through social media profiles, LinkedIn, and the company website.
 Bob has also obtained recordings of Mike's voice from publicly available conference presentations and company webinars.
 Using advanced AI voice cloning software, he has created a convincing replica of Mike's voice and spoofed the caller ID to display Mike's internal extension.